Acorns Review [2024]: Easy Investing to Grow Your Money

 While Acorns is a low-cost option, as with any investment strategy, investing with Acorns comes with a level of risk.
 Market fluctuations mean your money might not grow at a steady and consistent rate, and you’ll see a greater return if you leave your money invested for many years.

-You should also plan to invest enough that your average return will offset the minimum of $12 you’ll pay annually for maintaining your Acorns account.
+You should also plan to invest enough that your average return will offset the minimum you’ll pay annually to maintain your Acorns account.
 You can do so by making regular contributions or making enough purchases with Round-Ups.

 Contributions to your Acorns account are insured by the SIPC, which insures your money up to $500,000 in case Acorns runs into financial trouble.
 Acorns Spend contributions are insured by the FDIC up to $250,000.